adel-bz/Server-Auto-Config/README.md

 ```

 # Test Project
-If you will get an error like the below image it is mean your config is successful.
+If you will get an error like the below image it means your config is successful.
 You will get this error because you changed the SSH port and Ansible can't connect to the server with port 22.
 ![Screenshot from 2023-07-03 17-32-03](https://github.com/adel-bz/Ansible-Server-Config/assets/45201934/9a9ef4cc-5a39-4c47-9d58-a729da706942)

 Or we won't have any errors like the below image.